vesselinux/yaarx/readme.txt

 YAARX: Yet Another ARX Toolkit for Analysis of ARX Cryptographic Algorithms

+Note: the full documentation of YAARX is available at: https://github.com/vesselinux/yaarx .

 What is YAARX?

 YAARX is a set of programs for the differential analysis of ARX cryptographic algorithms.
 The latter represent a broad class of symmetric-key algorithms designed by combining a small set of simple operations such as modular addition, bit rotation, bit shift and XOR.
 The more notable representatives of the ARX class of algorithms are the block ciphers FEAL, RC5, TEA and XTEA, the stream cipher Salsal20, the hash functions MD4, MD5, Skein and BLAKE as well as the recently proposed hash function for short messages SipHash.